No revels, we're poor servants, Pope tells new cardinals

 In a letter to each of them which was released by the Vatican on Monday, the Argentinian-born pontiff said they should not let their appointment go to their heads.

-"Being a cardinal does not mean a promotion or an honor or a decoration, it is simply a service," he said in the letter.
+"Being a cardinal does not mean a promotion or an honour or a decoration, it is simply a service," he said in the letter.

 Francis told them they should not react by doing anything that smacks of "high society or hold celebrations that have nothing to do with the gospel spirit of austerity, sobriety and poverty".